- Case Studies

 You’ve been nagged about video a thousand times by now.

 What is the Purpose of a Branded Video?

 Video marketing isn’t a fleeting trend that blogs and influencers are touting for no good reason.
 The results of leveraging branded video content can actually be astounding for those who put proper effort behind the cause.

 In one case study, Intuit created their first video to increase the presence of their brand.
 The video received a whopping 16.8 million views in just one week.
 One week!
 Not only that, but they also achieved a 17% increase in brand awareness and a 27% increase in brand favorability.

 Results like that are kinda hard to ignore.

 Beyond raw ROI, there are a ton of other benefits associated with brand videos.
 Not only do they bring awareness, but they also endear people to your brand.
 They’re informative and engaging all at once.
 And they certainly assist in nudging consumers toward making a purchase.

-But what exactly is a brand video?
-And what types of brand video work best?
+But what exactly is a branded video content?
+And what types of brand videos work best?

 Let’s dive in.

 As part of a broader strategy, branded video content depicts a company’s mission, vision, services, or products and helps to establish their brand identity and tone-of-voice.
 It is content that conveys to your audience who you are, what you do, and most importantly, why you do it.